-You knew there was a reason so many teachers use this play in high school – it is filled with all types of irony.
+There is a reason so many teachers use this play in high school – it is filled with all types of irony.
 In this scene, Juliet confuses her mother with her speech.
-She says that she is not ready to marry yet, but she is quite literally preparing herself to be wed that night.
+She says that she is not ready to marry yet, but she is quite literally preparing herself to be wed that very night.

 “A little more than kin, and less than kind.”

 These are the very first words that the audience hears Hamlet say – and it is ironic.
 He is talking about his uncle, who is also now his step father – a little more than kin.
 When he says “less than kind,” it is ironic because his uncle is the one who killed his father.

 “Go hence, to have more talk of these sad things